 Best ways to feel loved

 If you’re not feeling loved or would like to feel more loved, it is important to first look at your relationship in another way and do an internal check.
-This may come as a surprise to you, but you may feel unloved just because you’ve shut yourself away from the ability to feel loved in your heart.
+This may come as a surprise to you, but you may feel unloved just because you’ve shut yourself away from the ability to feel the love in your heart.
 But all is not lost.
 You can open yourself up to the feelings of being loved and stimulate someone you love to reveal his soul.

 1. Spend quality time with your partner.
 Remember, the more time you spend with your loved one, the more you truly get to know one another on a deeper level.
 Just try to use your free time together properly.
 This means to let things flow naturally and get rid of any distractions.
 You should give your undivided attention to each other and show that you enjoy every minute you spend together.